Arvtesh/UnityFx.Async/README.md

 ```
 The chain of processing ends as soon as an exception occurs.
 In this case when an error occurs the `Catch` handler would be called.

 `Then` continuations get executed only if previous operation in the chain completed successfully.
-Otherwise they are skipped.
-Also note that `Then` expects the handler return value to be another operation.
+Otherwise, they are skipped.
+Note that `Then` expects the handler return value to be another operation.

 `Rebind` is a special kind of continuation for transforming operation result to a different type:
 ```csharp